piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Mentors

 The most critical of these "additional ingredients" will be your mentors.

-And while we've provided a generic definition of a mentor
+While we've provided a generic definition of a mentor above, it is important to understand that there are different types of mentors, different ways to apply those mentors, and different motivations for the mentors to participate in the program.

 			21. Types
 				22. Non-resident
 					22. Typical